Make your home safer for kids

 Bathrooms

-Store medication out of reach – It is easy for your child to overdose on medication.
+• Store medication out of reach.
+It is easy for your child to overdose on medication.
 You can prevent this by placing medication in a high-up, locked cabinet at all times.
 Never leave medicine on tables, nightstands or dressers when in reach of your little one.

 Backyard

-Trampolines – Out of all playground equipment, trampolines are the riskiest.
-Your trampoline should be netted, fenced-in, or both to ensure that there is no possible way your child can fall off and sustain an injury.
 Most homeowner’s insurance policies cover your trampoline or playset, but only if it is properly maintained and you have followed safety measures.
 It is important to check with your independent insurance agent to find out if you are covered.

 These tips can help keep your child safe and could potentially reduce the chance of injury at home.
 Remember, the most important safety precaution is always to supervise your child carefully.
-Protection for your entire family starts with an affordable home insurance policy.
-Contact your local, independent insurance agent today.

 Sources:

-- Centers for Disease Control and Prevention
+1. Centers for Disease Control and Prevention

-- Environmental Protection Agency
+2. Environmental Protection Agency

-- American Academy of Pediatrics
+3. American Academy of Pediatrics